 Please note that all volunteers conducting on-site structure assessments for the SCRCA Project are responsible for their own safety at all times and that they must NOT endanger themselves or others, inconvenience others, cause damage, trespass on Network Rail property or other private land, or otherwise do or say anything that may damage the reputation of the SCRCA Project.
 In addition (and for insurance reasons), an up-to-date FoSCL membership is a pre-requisite for all volunteers undertaking on-site structure assessments.

 This is a skilled / specialist activity.
 It involves working from your own home and using your own computer equipment to review occasional batches of project-related images (digital photographs and video-stills) and to edit (i.e. trim, straighten & generally enhance), rename, add copyright notices to, resize, and transfer them to DVD.
 Pre-requisites include owning, and having the skills & knowledge required to use, version 5 or later of Photoshop Elements (or a recent version of Photoshop CS or similar photo-editing software package) running on a suitably powerful personal computer (PC or MAC).
 Training will be provided on project standards, but NOT on the use of the hardware / software, or the technical aspects of image processing.

 This activity involves working from your own home and using your own computer equipment to check all recently uploaded structure assessment material (Assessment Reports and photographs) to ensure consistency and to identify structures for which follow-up action may be required.

-This activity involves identifying, cataloguing, reviewing, summarising the content of, and (where appropriate) extracting information from, a wide-range of primary and secondary reference sources and using your own computer equipment to upload the resulting information to the online database.
+This activity involves identifying, cataloguing, reviewing, summarising the content of, and (where appropriate) extracting information from, a wide-range of primary sources and secondary sources and using your own computer equipment to upload the resulting information to the online database.